ESTONIAN ASSOCIATION OF ELECTRICAL ENTERPRISES (EAEE)

-EAEE had 103 member enterprises with more than 4,000 employees.
+EAEE had 108 members with more than 4,000 employees.
 Total turnover of member enterprises amounts to over 70 percent of the whole volume of electrical works.
 By fields of activity, member enterprises represent designers, wholesale merchants, installation companies, manufacturing enterprises, technical universities and vocational schools.

-EAEE publishes its news in the trade magazine ELEKTRIALA eight times a year.
+EAEE publishes its news in the electrical trade magazine ELEKTRIALA eight times a year.

 EAEE is member of the Estonian Chamber of Commerce and Industry.

-In Estonia, EAEE cooperates with the Technical Supervisory Inspectorate, Estonian Association of Construction Companies, Ministry of Economic Affairs and Communication, Ministry of Education, universities, vocational schools and, Association of Electro energy, Labor Inspectorate, Eesti Energia AS, Elektrilevi OÜ, Estonian Standardization Centre, Estonian Qualification Authority, Estonian Fairs, Electrical Control Centre, etc.
+In Estonia, EAEE cooperates with the Consumer Protection and Technical Surveillance Authority, Estonian Association of Construction Companies, Ministry of Economic Affairs and Communication, Ministry of Education, universities, vocational schools and, Association of Electro Energy, Labor Inspectorate, Eesti Energia AS, Elektrilevi OÜ, Estonian Standardization Centre, Estonian Qualification Authority, Estonian Fairs, Electrical Control Centre, etc.

-Foreign partners of EAEE are the International Association of Electrical Contractors, Electrical Contractors Association of Finland STUL, associations and federations of electrical works in Nordic countries, Latvia and Lithuania.
+Foreign partners of EAEE are the International Association of Electrical Contractors, Electrical Contractors Association of Finland STUL, associations and federations of electrical works in Nordic countries, Latvia LEVA Lithuania NETA and ETIM International.